arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 DO_7 := SHR(server_opCycle,7) AND 1;
 ```

-The `counter` variable is a universal reference for the client Portenta Machine Control.
-While `counter_rec` is specifically defined for use with Modbus transactions, capturing data from the server Portenta Machine Control that relates to the `counter_stack` data.
-This variable was established during the 'Read Input Registers' Modbus function setup.
+The `counter` variable serves as a universal reference for the client Portenta Machine Control.
+The `counter_rec` variable is specifically defined for Modbus transactions, capturing data from the server Portenta Machine Control related to the `counter_stack`.
+This variable was set up during the `Read Input Registers` Modbus function.

-For operational indications, the client Portenta Machine Control will employ four digital programmable outputs, complemented by the full suite of digital outputs.
-Every time the `counter` registers a multiple of ten, the corresponding digital programmable output tied to that counter's first digit will be engaged.
-For example, when the `counter` value reaches `10`, digital programmable output #1 gets activated.
+For operational indicators, the client Portenta Machine Control will use four programmable digital outputs, along with all digital outputs.
+Each time the `counter` reaches a multiple of ten, the corresponding programmable digital output, based on the first digit of the counter, will be triggered.
+For example, when the `counter` reaches 10, programmable digital output #1 is activated.

-When the `counter` achieves a value of `50` and then resets, it marks the end of an operational cycle.
-This mechanism is recurrent, with digital outputs representing the process cycle count as a binary counter.
-The repeating counter value is stored in the `server_opCycle`.
+When the `counter` reaches `50` and then resets, it means the end of an operational cycle.
+This cycle repeats, with the digital outputs representing the cycle count as a binary counter.
+The counter value is stored in `server_opCycle`.

-The complete workspace interface for client Portenta Machine Control should resemble the following image once the main PLC code has been successfully compiled and downloaded to the client Portenta Machine Control:
+Once the main PLC code has been successfully compiled and downloaded to the client Portenta Machine Control, the complete workspace interface should look like the following image:

 ![Arduino PLC IDE - Portenta Machine Control Client Main Code](assets/pmc_plcide_client_mainCode.png)

-Finally, Portenta Machine Control is now ready as a Modbus TCP Client.
+The Portenta Machine Control is now ready as a Modbus TCP Client.

 ### Testing Modbus TCP Communication Between Portenta Machine Control Devices (PLC IDE)